Emotion-Focused Therapy

 Takeaway

-Some couples choose to see a therapist in person at an office to center on the family process, but with the rise in popularity of online therapy, many are opting to speak with a therapist from home instead.
+Some couples choose to see an EFT therapist in person at an office to center on the family process, but with the rise in popularity of online therapy, many are opting to speak with a therapist from home instead.
 Couple’s therapy can be an emotional experience, and for many, addressing those emotions is much easier from the comfort of home.

-Online therapy has been shown to be just as effective as in-person therapy, and you can usually choose how to communicate with your therapist.
+Online therapy or home-based therapy has been shown to be just as effective as in-person therapy, and you can usually choose how to communicate with your therapist.
 With BetterHelp, you can contact your therapist via phone, videoconference, or in-app messaging.
 Take the first step to a stronger relationship and reach out to BetterHelp today.

 Explore mental health and healing in therapy